Mirjalol03/challange-30days-reactjs/README.md

 * Learn and implement React Performance Optimization techniques with React.memo, useMemo, and useCallback with custom styling and animations using Tailwind CSS or Material UI.

 ## Day 10:
-* Build a custom video player using React and video.js library with custom styling and animations using React Bootstrap or Ant Design.
+*Learn and implement React Redux for centralized state management with custom styling and animations using Tailwind CSS or Material UI.